dojoengine/book/src/cairo/hello-dojo.md

 ### Run it locally!

-Now that we have some theory out of the way, lets build the Dojo project!.
-In your primary terminal input:
+Now that we have some theory out of the way, let's build the Dojo project!.
+In your primary terminal:

 ```bash
 sozo build